What is intertrigo?

-Intertrigo can affect males and females of any age.
-It is particularly common in people that are overweight or obese (see metabolic syndrome).
+Intertrigo can affect males or females of any age.
+Intertrigo is particularly common in people who are overweight or obese (see metabolic syndrome).

 What are the clinical features of intertrigo?

-Intertrigo can be acute (recent onset), relapsing (recurrent), or chronic (present for more than 6 weeks).
-The exact appearance and behaviour depends on the underlying cause or causes.
+Intertrigo can be acute (recent onset), relapsing (recurrent), or chronic (present for more than six weeks).
+The exact appearance and behaviour depend on the underlying cause(s).

 Intertrigo is due to genetic and environmental factors.